mmol93/Appbar_inflearn_test/README.md

 * use material.appbar.AppBarLayout
 * set image in the appbarLayout(show it when appbarLayout is expanded)
 * change text options when the appbarLayout is expanded or collapsed
+* turn on or turn off the appbar expand funtion